SapphireLab/Sapphire-TTS-Collection/Surveys/2024.02.20_面向音频语言建模_5P/Towards_Audio_Language_Modeling__An_Overview.md

 > AudioLM [9] is the pioneering model in introducing codec codes for language modeling, utilizing a hierarchical approach that encompasses two distinct stages.
 > The first stage generates semantic tokens using a self-supervised w2v-BERT model [32].
-> These tokens are then leveraged in the second stage as conditioning elements to create acoustic tokens using a SoundStream neural codec [2].
+> These tokens are then leveraged in the second stage as conditioning elements to create acoustic tokens using a [SoundStream (2021)](../../Models/Speech_Neural_Codec/2021.07.07_SoundStream.md) neural codec.

-> VALL-E [12], VALL-E X [13], and SpeechX [17], all originate from Microsoft and are neural codec language models trained to generate discrete codes derived from EnCodec [1], based on textual or acoustic inputs.
+> VALL-E [12], VALL-E X [13], and SpeechX [17], all originate from Microsoft and are neural codec language models trained to generate discrete codes derived from [Encodec (2022)](../../Models/Speech_Neural_Codec/2022.10.24_EnCodec.md), based on textual or acoustic inputs.
 > VALL-E can generate high-quality personalized speech with only a 3-second enrollment recording from an unseen speaker.
 > Furthermore, VALL-E X can produce high-quality speech in the target language with just a single speech utterance in the source language as a prompt.
 > Additionally, SpeechX introduces a unified framework to address not only zero-shot TTS but also various types of speech transformation tasks, including speech enhancement and speech editing.

 > What sets ViaLA [14], AudioPaLM [10], and LauraGPT [16] apart is their dual capability to generate both text and audio.
-> VioLA tries to tackle the question “Is one decoder-only generative model all you need for speech recognition, synthesis, and translation?” by employing language modeling that integrates both text tokens and audio tokens (extracted by EnCodec [1]), along with the use of task IDs and language IDs.
+> VioLA tries to tackle the question “Is one decoder-only generative model all you need for speech recognition, synthesis, and translation?” by employing language modeling that integrates both text tokens and audio tokens (extracted by [Encodec (2022)](../../Models/Speech_Neural_Codec/2022.10.24_EnCodec.md)), along with the use of task IDs and language IDs.
 > AudioPaLM constructs a unified vocabulary comprising both text and audio tokens.
 > It is a decoder-only, autoregressive model capable of processing and generating both text and speech.
 > Additionally, AudioPaLM’s initialization stems from PaLM-2 [33], a text-only language model.
 > AudioPaLM’s approach to audio tokenization resembles that of AudioLM.
-> Moreover, AudioPaLM adopts and extends the SoundStream model to SoundStorm [3].
+> Moreover, AudioPaLM adopts and extends the [SoundStream (2021)](../../Models/Speech_Neural_Codec/2021.07.07_SoundStream.md) model to [SoundStorm (2023)](../../Models/Speech_LLM/2023.05.16_SoundStorm.md).
 > LauraGPT [16] is a versatile language model built on a decoder-only text-based language model, Qwen-2B [34].
 > LauraGPT has the capability to process both audio and text inputs, generating outputs in either modality.
-> LauraGPT encodes input audio into continuous representations using a Conformer encoder and decodes output audio using FunCodec [6] discrete codes.
+> LauraGPT encodes input audio into continuous representations using a Conformer encoder and decodes output audio using [FunCodec (2023)](../../Models/Speech_Neural_Codec/2023.09.14_FunCodec.md) discrete codes.
 > The authors claim this specific audio features design for inputs and outputs will result in improved performance for speech generation using some preliminary experimental results.

 > UniAudio [15] utilizes language modeling to generate a wide range of audio types, including speech, sounds, music, and singing, using textual or acoustic tokens as inputs.
 > UniAudio stands out for its ability to enhance autoregressive prediction speed by introducing a multi-scale Transformer model [35], which employs a large global transformer to predict the first-layer codec codes and a small local transformer to predict the codec codes for the subsequent codec layers.
-> The codec model in UniAudio is revised from EnCodec.
+> The codec model in UniAudio is revised from [Encodec (2022)](../../Models/Speech_Neural_Codec/2022.10.24_EnCodec.md).

 > Additionally, there are other codec-based language models designed for sound modeling.
-> AudioGen [20] trained a SoundStream model to get audio tokens and subsequently trained a language model to utilize textual features as conditions for generating audio tokens.
+> AudioGen [20] trained a [SoundStream (2021)](../../Models/Speech_Neural_Codec/2021.07.07_SoundStream.md) model to get audio tokens and subsequently trained a language model to utilize textual features as conditions for generating audio tokens.
 > MusicLM [11] follows a training strategy similar to AudioLM but extends its scope to encompass music features.
 > It approaches the task of conditional music generation through a hierarchical sequence-to-sequence modeling approach.
 > Initially, it utilizes music tokens from Mulan [36] to generate semantic tokens from the w2v-BERT model.
-> Subsequently, it employs both music tokens and semantic tokens to generate acoustic features through SoundStream.
+> Subsequently, it employs both music tokens and semantic tokens to generate acoustic features through [SoundStream (2021)](../../Models/Speech_Neural_Codec/2021.07.07_SoundStream.md).
 > MusicGen [18] is a music language model designed to work with EnCodec discrete tokens.
 > It accepts textual descriptions or melodic features as input conditions to generate tokens, which can be reconstructed to high-fidelity music.